treyhunner/treyhunner.github.com/source/_posts/2020-11-26-python-cyber-monday-sales.markdown

 ### Mike Driscoll's Python books

-Sales on various Python books by Mike Driscoll: https://www.blog.pythonlibrary.org/2020/11/25/black-friday-cyber-monday-comes-early-in-2020/
+Mike Driscoll is [offering a sale on all his Python books](https://www.blog.pythonlibrary.org/2020/11/25/black-friday-cyber-monday-comes-early-in-2020/) (each is $15 or less during the sale).

 ### Brian Okken's Pytest book (Pragmatic Bookshelf)

-40% off all Pragmatic Bookshelf books, including Brian Okken's Pytest book with the code turkeysale2020 https://pragprog.com/titles/bopytest/python-testing-with-pytest/
+Pragmatic Bookshelf is offering 40% off all books with the code turkeysale2020, including Brian Okken's [Pytest book](https://pragprog.com/titles/bopytest/python-testing-with-pytest/) which is just $10 with the coupon.

 ### No Starch Press Python books